yrsdi/yrsdi.github.io/_posts/2018-11-25-warning-ipython-history-requires-sqlite.markdown

 ---
 published: true
+layout: post
+title: "WARNING: IPython History requires SQLite, your history will not be saved"
+date: 2018-07-25  07:00
+comments: true
+categories:
+- python
 ---
 Recently, i've got warning message _**"WARNING: IPython History requires SQLite, your history will not be saved"**_  while compiling python code on Emacs after install _ipython_.
 Here are the step, how to fix it.
 1. Install **package libsqlite3-dev** (_sudo apt install libsqlite3-dev_).